 The discussion of skin types between racial and ethnic groups tends to boil down to a few key factors that are common to all people: the structure of cells, barrier function, reactivity to UV, sensitivity and underlying pigmentation factors.
 Naturally, variations will always occur within racial groups due to genetic diversity.

-When we ask, ‘what are ethnic skin types?’ we’re asking what might your skin be prone to versus another genetic group and what considerations should your doctor make when choosing cosmetic treatments.
+When we ask, ‘what are ethnic skin types?’ we’re asking what your skin might be prone to versus another genetic group and what considerations your doctor should make when choosing cosmetic treatments.

 How does skin type impact cosmetic treatments?